-30. Maintenance procedures and independent quality system
+30. Maintenance organisation procedures and independent quality system

-- (1) An approved maintenance organisation shall establish maintenance procedures acceptable to the Authority to ensure good maintenance practices and compliance with all relevant requirements in these Regulations, such that aircraft and aircraft components may be properly released to service. - (2) The maintenance procedures established under subregulation (1) shall- - (a) cover all aspects of maintenance activity and describe standards to which the approved maintenance organisation intends to work; - (b) take into account the aircraft and aircraft component design and approved maintenance organisation standards; and - (c) address the provisions and limitations of these Regulations. - (3) An approved maintenance organisation shall establish an independent quality system, acceptable to the Authority, to monitor compliance with and adequacy of the procedures and by providing a system of inspection to ensure that all maintenance is properly performed.
+- (1) An approved maintenance organisation shall establish maintenance organisation procedures acceptable to the authority to ensure good maintenance practices and compliance with all the relevant requirements of these Regulations, such that aircraft and aircraft components are properly released to service. - (2) The maintenance organisation procedures established under subregulation (1) shall- - (a) cover all aspects of maintenance activity and describe standards to which the approved maintenance organisation intends to work; - (b) take into account the aircraft and aircraft component design and approved maintenance organisation standards; and - (c) address the provisions and limitations of these Regulations. - (3) An approved maintenance organisation shall establish an independent quality system, acceptable to the authority, to monitor compliance and adequacy of the procedures, and provide a system of inspection for proper maintenance.

-- (4) The compliance monitoring specified in subregulation (3) shall include a feedback system to the designated management person or group of persons directly responsible for the quality system and ultimately to the accountable manager to ensure where necessary, corrective action is taken. - (5) The quality system established under subregulation (3)- - (a) shall be under the control of the quality manager that evaluates the maintenance procedures and the correctness of the equivalent safety case process; and - (b) shall include a procedure to initially qualify and periodically perform audits on persons performing work on behalf of the approved maintenance organisation. - (6) The quality system of an approved maintenance organisation shall- - (a) be sufficient to review all maintenance procedures as described in the maintenance procedures manual in accordance with an approved program once a year for each aircraft type maintained; and - (b) indicate when audits are due, when they are completed and establish a system of audit reports to be reviewed by the Authority on request. - (7) The audit system established under subregulation (6) (b) shall clearly establish a means by which audit reports containing observations about non-compliance or poor standards are communicated to the accountable manager.
+- (4) The compliance monitoring system referred to in subregulation (3) shall include a feedback system to the designated management person or group of persons directly responsible for the quality system and ultimately to the accountable manager to ensure, where necessary that corrective action is taken. - (5) The quality system established under subregulation (3) shall- - (a) be under the control of the quality manager that evaluates the maintenance procedures and the correctness of the equivalent safety case process; and - (b) include a procedure to initially qualify and periodically perform audits on persons performing work on behalf of the approved maintenance organisation. - (6) The quality system of an approved maintenance organisation shall- - (a) be sufficient to review all maintenance procedures as described in the maintenance procedures manual in accordance with the approved program, once a year, for each aircraft type maintained; and - (b) indicate when audits are due, when they are completed and establish a system of audit reports to be reviewed by the authority on request. - (7) The audit system established under subregulation (6)(b) shall clearly establish a means by which audit reports containing observations about non-compliance or poor standards are communicated to the accountable manager.